watinha08/watinha08/README.md

  #### My name is Leonardo, I'm from São Paulo, Brazil.
  I'm Passionate about games!

-• Studying Video Game Programming and Development;
+• Studying Video Game Programming and Development.

-• My Dream is to Make a Game that Shanges Someones Life;
+• My Dream is to Make a Game that Shanges Someones Life.

 ### Get in touch with me through my social network: